Pascal Arimont: Early life and career

 Arimont was born in Malmedy and grew up in Born (municipality of Amel) in the German-speaking Community of Belgium.

 From 1998 to 2002, Arimont was parliamentary assistant to MEP Mathieu Grosch.

 Political career

 Role in local politics

 From 2006 until 2009, Arimont served as provincial councillor of Liège (and thus advisory member of the Parliament of the German-speaking Community).
 From 2009 until 2014 he was (full) member of that Parliament, where he was parliamentary group leader for the CSP.

 Member of the European Parliament, 2014–present

-In 2014, Grosch, who was the single German-speaking MEP since 1994, decided not to stand for re-election, and Arimont was the CSP's candidate in the 2014 European Parliament elections.
+In 2014, Mathieu Grosch, who was the single German-speaking MEP since 1994, decided not to stand for re-election, and Arimont was the CSP's candidate in the 2014 European Parliament elections.
+Arimont was elected and joined the European People's Party Group.

+In 2019, Arimont would be re-elected to the European parliament.
+He would be re-elected again in 2024.

 In the European Parliament, Arimont serves on the Committee on Regional Development and the Committee on Legal Affairs (since 2021).
 Since 2021, he has been part of the Parliament's delegation to the Conference on the Future of Europe.